music theory

 It’s interesting to make various scales on one string.
 Imagine the open string 0 to be the bus station and fret 12 to be your destination, the same note an octave higher.
 Now play the frets 0 2 4 5 7 9 11 12.
 Looking at where the the seven bus stops were placed 1st stop fret 0, 2nd stop fret2, 3rd stop fret 4, 4th stop fret 5, 5th stop fret 7, 6th stop fret 9, 7th stop fret 11, 8th stop (the 8ve) fret 12.
 This is of course the major scale getting its name from the 3rd with 4 frets , the major third.
 Using the diagram above find the full names for the other intervals that make up the major scale.

-Chord symbols started to develop around 1850.
+Chord symbols started to develop around 1830 modelled on the chord buttons of the newly invented piano accordion.
 Before that composers since 1600 would indicate a chord by counting the intervals above the bass note, known as figured bass.
 It works well so long as you stay close to the key signature but gets very messy when you get more adventurous in your key changes which is what the new generations of composers wanted to do.
 Chord symbols, in contrast, are completely independent of key signatures.

-We could also give people a list with the understanding that if there are more than one symbol of which would normally be a root then none of them is a root.
-Underlining can also distinguish these note lists.
+We can also give musicians a list with the understanding that if there are more than one symbol of which would normally be a root then none of them is a root.
+Brackets or underlining can also distinguish these note lists.
 The first is played lowest while the others can be juggled in any order e.g. in this typical Baroque chord sequence.

-The convention could be useful for other sounds which can’t easily be portrayed in chord symbols e.g. C Ab B, CFBb, CDB, CF# etc.
+The convention could be useful for any other note combinations which can’t easily be portrayed in chord symbols e.g. (C Ab B), (CFBb), (CDB), (CF#) etc.

 There are so many ways to arrange notes.
 How come these two scales, the major and minor, stand head and shoulders above the rest?
 I try to answer this question in a short essay The Ionian-Aeolian Duopoly.